Used Car Values

 to your local car

-with your used car trade in the most important thing
+with your used car trade in, the most

-that you need to take with you is a realistic trade-in value for your motor.
+important thing that you need to take with you is a realistic asking price for your motor.

 Remember that car dealerships are in business for only one reason and that